redstrate/Physis/README.md

 ## Usage

+Physis exposes it's API in a few different languages:

+### Rust

 If you want to use Physis in your Rust project, you can simply add it as a dependency in `Cargo.toml`:

 ```toml